puppetlabs/puppetlabs-docker_platform/README.md

 }
 ```

-If using hiera, there's a docker::run_instance class you can configure, for example:
+If using Hiera, there's a `docker::run_instance` class you can configure, for example:

 ```yaml
 docker::run_instance: